 In most cases, you don’t have to worry too much about preparing your glass for cleaning before using this mixture.
 If you’re cleaning anything inside, you’re more than likely good to start off with this glass cleaner.

 On the other hand, if you’re cleaning the exterior side of a window that’s been exposed to the elements, a quick, gentle rinse with the hose can make your job a lot easier.
+If your windows are beyond cleaning and need to be replaced, consider hiring professionals like Universal Windows Direct of Syracuse.

 Step 3: Cleaning the Glass